Alli1223/comp230-cpd/README.md

 I will have more input into the BA game next week, so I can get a rough Idea of what to work on, such as a VR project or an multiplayer aspect, or an PCG or AR element.

 ## Week Two
-Monday we went over our proposals which I still need to work on a lot more
+Monday we went over our proposals which I still need to work on a lot more over the coming week.

+Thursday we covered the graphics pipeline in more depth and made the triangle change colour.
+I also proposed my graphics and simulation idea which was overscoped and needs to be refined to be more achievable.

+Friday we covered how humans interact with stuff.

+###Problems I encountered this week:
+* Keeping up with the Comp 220 live coding sessions

+###How I aim to overcome these issues
+Review the comp 220 live coding sessions at home and see what ED did that I missed so I can change the size of the triangle.